cscart/docs/developer_guide/api/entities/product_features.rst

     *   -   Pagination param
         -   Description
     *   -   page
-        -   Shows features on a page with the defined number
+        -   Shows features on a page with the defined number.
     *   -   items_per_page
-        -   Shows N features, where N - is a number defined in the parameter
+        -   Shows N features, where N is a number defined in the parameter.

 **Examples:**